jobelenus/opinionated-reporting/README.md

     cancelled = models.BooleanField(default=False)
 ```

-You would create an `OrderFact` model that looks like this:
+You would create an `OrderedFact` model that looks like this:
 ```python
 class OrderedFact(BaseFact):
     customer = DimensionForeignKey(CustomerDimension)